gfacchi-dev/agi-hackaton/backend/assets/pre-chart-initial.md

 * Gender: Male

 **Reason for Visit / Chief Complaint:**
-* Patient concern regarding a changing lesion on the upper left shoulder, noting irregular edges, patchy color, and possible size increase.
+* Patient concern regarding a changing lesion on the upper left shoulder, noting irregular edges, brown and patchy ins color, and possible size increase.
 Occasional itching is present, but no pain.

 **Active Medical History:**
 * Diabetes mellitus type 2 (diagnosed 2019-06-15)